InteropIO/finsemble-bloomberg/docs/README.md

 ## How it works
 The integration is comprised of a native (.Net) bridge application that acts as a Desktop service for communicating with the terminal via Terminal Connect and the BLP API.
 The Bridge application exposes an API via the Finsemble router for which a [Typescript client class](src/clients/BloombergBridgeClient) is provided.
 The client can be imported into Finsemble Javascript components or custom desktop services that you build.
 The client may also be used as a preload, where it will be added into FSBL Object as `FSBL.Clients.BloombergBridgeClient`.

+Documentation for the Typescript client implementation can be found [here](modules/_bloombergbridgeclient_.md).

-The native bridge application must be running before calls to Terminal connect can be made, and can be launched either manually or on startup via a Finsemble component configuration.
+**Note:** The native bridge application must be running before calls to Terminal connect can be made, and can be launched either manually or on startup via a Finsemble component configuration.

 **REPLACE ME**
 ![Bloomberg Bridge Architecture Diagram](media/BloombergArchDiagram.png)